 Throughout the school years, some parents may be confronted with the idea that their child is simply not ready to advance to the next level.
 While there are many negatives associated with the idea of holding a child back, there are some factors that may warrant a retention decision in some circumstances.

-explains that children who are retained are much more likely to drop out of school before graduation.
-However, those who are passed ahead unprepared may exceed their frustration level throughout the following year, which also opens the door to a host of school issues.
+Wrights Law explains that retained children are likelier to drop out of school before graduation.
+However, those who are passed ahead unprepared may exceed their frustration level the following year, opening the door to a host of school issues.

 The school years are filled with milestones, relationships, and learning opportunities.
 By ensuring your child is ready for each step of the process, you can rest assured your young student is given the greatest odds for success.